 Leon, a Wrestler?

-One day while working out at the gym, he was recognized by a man who remembered him from his college football days.
-It felt good for Leon to still be remembered.
+While working out at the gym, Leon was recognized by a man who remembered him from his college football days.
+It felt good for him to be still remembered.
 The man told him that he was sorry about the injury that shortened his football career but that he should maybe try pro wrestling or something similar, seeing that he was still very big and could still lift heavy weights.
 Leon realized that maybe he could transition into wrestling since he was still bench pressing almost 550 pounds.
 Plus, how many wrestlers wore suits and ties?

 Leon White initially showed some regret over the eventual life-altering career change.